Northeast Airlines Flight 946: Rescue and recovery efforts

 Emergency personnel arrived at the scene about 90 minutes after the crash.
 Ten survivors were taken to the Mary Hitchcock Hospital, at least one in critical condition, and the hospital authorities said that no more injured were expected.
 While initial newspaper reports said that helicopters were used to ferry the injured to the Dartmouth College campus, the heavily wooded conditions on Moose Mountain prevented them from landing, and the injured were removed via foot and four-wheel drive vehicles to ambulances about 2 mi from the crash site.
 Survivors first arrived at the hospital at 10:40 p.m.
 Military authorities participating in the rescue operation said that bad weather had complicated matters.
 It was raining at the crash scene, with snow at higher altitudes, and freezing temperatures were expected.

 Persons at the scene said that the plane had crashed on the north side of the mountain about 60 ft from the top.
 Heavy woods and ledges forced rescue workers to hike to the wreckage.
 Newsmen attempting to reach the scene of the crash on Moose Mountain were blocked at the base by the New Hampshire State Police.
 Only the police, firemen and other rescue workers were allowed up the mountain.

 The passengers who survived the crash were at the rear of the plane and were able to escape the wreckage through the rear emergency exit or through the fractures in the fuselage.
 Of the fatalities, four were employees from the National Life Insurance Company who were returning from a business trip.
 The fatalities also included a former reporter for the Barre Times and a member of the U.S. Navy on his way home for the weekend.
 Six passengers on the plane were en route to a Head Start conference at Goddard College in Plainfield, Vermont; four were killed in the crash.
+Additionally, historian J. P. Nettl, known for his biography of Rosa Luxemburg, was killed in the accident; his wife survived.